ujjwalvivek/journey-original/README.md

 ![Showcase](media/showcase.gif)

-The default visual state keeps the reconstructed Shadertoy pipeline intact:
+The renderer keeps the reconstructed Shadertoy pipeline intact while the public default is now an authored **Departure** scene.
+A hidden neutral shader base is used only as a development reference and as the zero-intensity blend target.

 - **Buffer A iChannel0:** the exact source texture's sampled red channel, losslessly stored as a 1024×1024 grayscale PNG, **Linear + Repeat + VFlip ON**.
 - **Buffer A iChannel1:** the previous Buffer A frame, **Linear + Clamp + VFlip OFF**, using true ping-pong render targets.